Skip to main content

 }

-This can be useful if you want to use these colors in your app's code, as you can simply import the purgetss.colors.js file rather than hardcoding the colors in multiple places.
+This feature proves useful if you wish to use these colors within your app's code.
+By importing the purgetss.colors.js file, you can avoid hardcoding colors across multiple locations.

 watch command

-The watch command runs PurgeTSS automatically every time the project is compiled.
-You won't have to manually run the build command every time you make a change; PurgeTSS will take care of it for you.
+The watch command automatically runs PurgeTSS every time the project is compiled.
+You won't need to manually execute the build command each time you make changes; PurgeTSS will handle this for you.

 > purgetss watch